M24 Chaffee: NM-116

 In 1972, the Norwegian Army decided to retain 54 of their 123 M24 light tanks as reconnaissance vehicles after they were substantially rebuilt under the designation NM-116.
 It was calculated that the NM-116 rebuilding program cost only about a third as much as contemporary light tanks.

 This program was managed by the firm Thune-Eureka.
 The American firm NAPCO developed an improved power pack based around the 6V53T diesel engine used in the M113 armored personnel carrier mated to an Allison MT-653 transmission.
-The original 75 mm Gun M6 L/39 was replaced with a French D-925 90 mm low pressure gun, with a co-axial 0.50-inch (12.7 mm) M2 heavy machine gun.
+The original 75 mm Gun M6 L/39 was replaced with a French D-925 90 mm low pressure gun as proposed by the M24 Revalorisé marketed in 1971, with a co-axial 0.50-inch (12.7 mm) AN/M3 heavy machine gun.
 The bow gunner position was eliminated in favor of ammunition stowage.
 A new fire-control system was installed, complete with a Simrad LV3 laser rangefinder.
 Norwegian firms also converted eight M24 light tanks into light armored recovery vehicles to support the NM-116.
 The NM-116 were retired from service in 1993.

+A few unconverted M24s were transferred to the Norwegian Home Guard and used in the defense of the former Fornebu Airport from 1974 well into the 1980s.

 Other variants

-The Chilean Army up-gunned their M24s in the mid-1980s to the IMI-OTO 60 mm Hyper Velocity Medium Support (HVMS) gun, with roughly comparable performance to a standard 90 mm gun.
+The Chilean Army up-gunned their M24s in the mid-1980s to the IMI-OTO 60 mm hyper velocity medium support (HVMS) gun, with roughly comparable performance to a standard 90 mm gun.
 Chile operated this version until 1999.
-Uruguay continues to use the M24, modernized with new engines and 76 mm guns which can fire armor-piercing, fin stabilised, discarding sabot (APFSDS) rounds.
+Uruguay continues to use the M24, modernized with new engines and 76 mm guns which can fire armor-piercing, fin stabilized, discarding sabot (APFSDS) rounds.
 In the mid-1950s, in an attempt to improve the anti-tank performance of the vehicle, some French M24s had their turrets replaced with those of the AMX-13 light tank.
-AMX-13 variants with Chaffee turret also existed.
+AMX-13 variants with Chaffee turrets also existed.
 In the late-1960s, the JSDF modified a single M24 with four Type 64 ATGMs in order to improve its anti-tank capabilities.